openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 ## Key Features

-1. ### Atomic Rules
+- ### Atomic Rules
-<br>Each rule in RuleSet targets a single aspect of your dataset.
+Each rule in RuleSet targets a single aspect of your dataset.
 For instance, applying a "is not null" rule to a column will solely check for the presence of null values, without performing any type or format validations.

-2. ### Rule Stacking
+- ### Rule Stacking
-<br> You can specify multiple atomic rules for a data column.
+You can specify multiple atomic rules for a data column.
 Rules are evaluated independently, and their order does not affect the outcome.
 A data column must pass all applicable rules to be considered valid.
 Successful validations are recorded with an "all OK" message in the log file.

-3. ### Second-Order Validation
+- ### Second-Order Validation
-<br> RuleSet supports cross-field validations, allowing you to define dependencies between columns.
+RuleSet supports cross-field validations, allowing you to define dependencies between columns.
 For example, you can specify: `if column A contains "John Doe," then column B must contain "1970-12-22."`

 ---